-Watery flatulence is when liquid passes out alongside air when a person farts.
-This liquid could be mucus or watery stool.
-But what causes watery flatulence?
+Watery flatulence, or wet farts, is when liquid passes out alongside air during a fart.
+This liquid could be mucus or watery stool

 Also known as wet farts, watery flatulence may be due to what a person has eaten or drunk.
 An underlying health condition may also be the cause of wet farts, for example, a digestive disorder.